 Already, we'd be driving past those trees, that part of the forest.
 Even briefly, it refreshed you.
 It was like mint in August though that sting would be gone with summer.
 The ground tarnishing first, and soon the leaves.
 I thought then, men don't stop.
 They want so much to get on.
 What we said, incidental yet

-In 1939, Elaine Terranova was born in Philadelphia, Pennsylvania, where she came of age in a working class neighborhood.
-She received a Bachelor's degree in English from Temple University in 1961 and an MFA from Vermont's Goddard College in 1977.
+Elaine Terranova was born in 1939 in Philadelphia, Pennsylvania, where she came of age in a working class neighborhood.
+She received a bachelor's degree in English from Temple University in 1961 and an MFA from Vermont's Goddard College in 1977.
 In 1980, she published a chapbook of poems, Toward Morning/Swimmers (Hollow Spring Press).

 Since then, she has published Dames Rocket (Penstroke Press, 2012) Not To: New and Selected Poems (Sheep Meadow Press, 2006); The Dog's Heart (Orchises Press, 2002); and Damages (Copper Canyon Press, 1996).
 Terranova also translated a Greek play, Iphigenia at Aulis by Euripides (University of Pennsylvania Press, 1998), which was produced by the University of Kansas in 2002, and by the University of North Dakota in 2008.

-Concerning Terranova's first book, Dove wrote: "Elaine Terranova's streamlined poems belie their unsettling power.
+About Terranova's first book, Dove wrote: "Elaine Terranova's streamlined poems belie their unsettling power.
 There is no gratuitious adornment here—instead, we find the moment apprehended purely, through the rare angle of detail we come to recognize as the poet's unspoiled dominion."